muhammed2624/electricity-outage-prediction/outage_predictor_updated/outage_predictor/DATA_NOTES.md

 Tuesday?" — not just "roughly how many hours today."
 Right now Voltix can't answer that, and it shouldn't fake an answer:

-- The risk model is trained on **monthly** DisCo-level aggregates — there is no day, let alone hour, in that dataset.
+- The risk model is trained on **monthly** DisCo-level aggregates, there is no day, let alone hour, in that dataset.
 - The Band data gives a **minimum supply hours per day** figure (e.g.
   Band A = 20 hrs/day), but that's a daily total, not a schedule.
 NERC's